Piara Khabra: Background

 Piara Singh Khabra was born into a Punjabi Sikh farming family of the Khabra clan in the Punjab Province of British India.
 Khabra gave his year of birth as 1924, but his marriage certificate dated it as 1921.

 He joined the Communist Party of India, and became a teacher in an elementary school.
 He requalified in 1964, becoming an elementary teacher and then a social worker.
 He also became the President of the Indian Workers' Association, which assisted Indian immigrants to establish themselves and find jobs, and was active in opposition to the far right.

-He left the Communist Party of Great Britain in the 1960s, and joined the Labour Party in 1972.
+He left the Communist Party of Great Britain (CPGB) in the 1960s, and joined the Labour Party in 1972.
 He became a justice of the peace in 1977, and was elected as a member of Ealing Council in 1978.
 He briefly joined the Social Democratic Party (SDP) in 1981, leaving two years later and returning to Labour in 1988.